sdiazpa/DATA-550_final-project/README.md

 2. Once inside of the appropriate project directory, navigate to the terminal and run: `make install` .

-    -   This should automatically consider if RENV is installed (and if not, it will install it).
-    -   Additionally, it will ensure that RENV is activated and package library is restored.

 ### Step 2: Making Final Report

 1.  **In the terminal:**